chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break/dam-break.rst

 3. Phase filtering

-The phase filtration is enable in this example.
-We refer the reader to the Volume of Fluid (Multiphase Flow) documentation for more explanation on the phase filtration.
+The phase filtration is enabled in this example.
+We refer the reader to the :doc:`../../../../parameters/cfd/volume_of_fluid` documentation for more explanation on the phase filtration.

 .. code-block:: text